catalystneuro/neuroconv/README.md

 pip install nwb-conversion-tools
 ```

 For more flexibility we recommend installing the latest version directly from GitHub.
-The following commands will create an environment with all the required dependencies and the latest updates.
+The following commands create an environment with all the required dependencies and the latest updates:

 ```shell
 git clone https://github.com/catalystneuro/nwb-conversion-tools
 cd nwb-conversion-tools